SOBotics/SOCVFinder/quickGuide.md

 ###Report result of notification

-User with hammer privledge can reply to notification with (either by reply to message or if last message reply to Queen)
+User with hammer privilege can reply to notification with (either by reply to message or if last message reply to Queen)

- - **`k`**: Confirms that the report is indeed a duplicate and if possibile (within 115s) delete message.
+ - **`k`**: Confirms that the report is indeed a duplicate and if possible (within 115s) delete message.

- - **`f`**: Whitelist the question (hence it should not be closed for any close reason) and if possibile delete massge.
+ - **`f`**: Whitelist the question (hence it should not be closed for any close reason) and if possible delete message.

  - If duplication is not correct but the question can be closed for other reason either leave the message or remove it with the `remove` command

 ##Whitelist

-The whitelist gives the possbility to exclude one or mulitple questions from future batches (all users).
+The whitelist gives the possibility to exclude one or multiple questions from future batches (all users).

 - **`wl <question_id>*`**: Exclude question(s) from all future batches